What is a provisioned resource?

-What is under provisioned
+What is provisioned concurrency?

 A host or computing node that has allocated computing resources such as CPU, memory, I/O, disk, or network that are saturated at peak times.
 In the real IT world, especially for on-prem instances, it’s actually fairly rare to find an under-provisioned system.
 IT managers are so sensitive to this problem, that they routinely vastly over-provision most resources.
 This results in waste and over-spending, and is a far more common case than under-provisioning.
 On the web, under provisioning can result in a public bashing over the inability to access an important application.
 On-prem, it can cause workers to stop their work.
 An over provisioned application merely results in over-spending.